-You will need to register with a GP (to find a GP in your area, use the NHS Choices Find Services System on www.nhs.uk/servicedirectories
+You will need to register with a GP (to find a GP in your area, use the NHS website Find Services System on www.nhs.uk/servicedirectories

 How to register with a doctor (information advice leaflet) Please note this leaflet has been produced in English by NHS England specifically for refugees and asylum seekers.

 Your GP can advise, give medicine and information on other services.
 You will need to make an appointment but most GPs will see a baby quite quickly if you are worried.
 After 6.30pm week days and weekends and public holidays most services are covered by GP out of hours services or call 111.